jennlai95/T2A2_recipe_API/readme.md

 This app is a RESTFUL recipe API.
 It allows users to save recipes to try or to browse for new recipes.
 This keeps tracks of all the recipes that users have tried or want to try and also reviews each recipes if they wanted to.
 The main point is to also be able to share this with others so the users can expand the type of recipes they try.

-This is a problem as there are sometimes many recipes to try but users are unable to keep track of which recipes they've tried or how they feel about the recipe once they've tried it
+This is a problem as there are sometimes many recipes to try but users are unable to keep track of which recipes they've tried or how they feel about the recipe once they've tried it.
+With this app, users can easily keep track of recipes they've tried or wish to try.

+The idea is to create a user friendly recipe API so users can easily share their recipes with others.
+By allowing reviews on the apps, it will also create a community of users who are willing to try new recipes and explore.

 # R2 Why is it a problem that needs solving?

-It needs to be solved as many times it is hard to keep track of each recipes and ingredients as there are multiple.
+It needs to be solved users can find difficult to manage multiple recipes and ingredients.
 It also allows users to store the recipes in a database but by creating a RESTFUL API, even users who are not familiar with SQL can store and track their recipes to share with others.
+This API aims to store the recipe in a centralised database and organise it according to reviews, track saved recipe lists to try and bookmark their favourite recipes.
+This API will hopefully allow users to broaden their recipes to try and to enjoy a wider range of cuisines.

 # R3 Why have you chosen this database system.
 What are the drawbacks compared to others?